jquacinella/VictorRepo/README.md

 ## December 16th (Linux)

-- Reviewed what we did last time, including the file system and file permissions
+- Reviewed what we did last time, including the file system and file permissions (chapter 2)
-- Went over the chpater about devices, and how Linux thinks about devices.
+- Went over the chpater about devices, and how Linux thinks about devices (chapter 3).
 This includes
   - Character devices, like terminals
   - Block devices, like hard drives
   - /dev/null